So many places, so little time: the traveller’s eternal dilemma.

 - a 10-day road trip around Iceland featuring glaciers, geysers, geothermal pools and all-round WTF-level amazing scenery;

-- exploring a succession of southern Italian islands with my mamma for her birthday; and
+- exploring a succession of increasingly stunning southern Italian islands with my mamma for her birthday; and

 - the Tarkine in Tasmania.
-A less glamorous contender, sure, but long walks around this incredibly verdant rainforest with my partner shortly before he underwent brain surgery remain etched on my memory.
+A less glamorous contender, sure, but long walks around this incredibly verdant rainforest with my partner shortly before he underwent brain surgery remain etched in my memory.

 Least favourite places (so far):